{\tau}-Cluster Morphism Categories and Picture Groups: Picture Groups and the Fundamental Group

 \subsection{Picture Groups}

 We begin by recalling the definition of the picture group in the hereditary case.
 We denote by $\alpha_1,\ldots,\alpha_n$ the positive simple roots of a hereditary algebra $\Lambda$.
-For a root $\alpha$, we denote by $M_\alpha$ the corresponding module.
+For a (not necessarily simple) positive root $\alpha$, we denote by $M_\alpha$ the corresponding module.